jpopham/jekyll-now/_posts/2015-01-03-tuning-the-blog.md

      <div class="falseCode"><pre>[followed by four spaces][rest of the line]</pre></div>

-Finally I've added an entry in style.scss for <span class="falseCode">.falseCode</span>that replicates the formatting of the standard <span class="falseCode">code</span> (I don't yet understand what .scss files are about other than Jekyll generates .css files from them
+Finally I've added an entry in style.scss for <span class="falseCode"> .falseCode </span> that replicates the formatting of the standard <span class="falseCode">code</span>.
+I don't yet understand what .scss files are about other than Jekyll generates .css files from them.

+That was all much more complicated than I would have liked, but it works and will do until I find a better way.